How to Land a Record Deal

 Another important aspect of building your income is properly collecting your music royalties.
 You need to have this under control - not only so you don't miss out on royalties from streaming platforms like Spotify, YouTube views and downloads on iTunes, but also because it shows that you have a good understanding of the music industry.
 When labels are looking at you as a potential artist, you'll look amateur without having your royalties on lockdown.

 If you're not sure about whether you're earning all your royalties, don't worry.
-We have lots of step-by-step training available to help you get it figured out, like the Music Royalty Map and the 8020 Music Business Crash Course.
+We have lots of step-by-step training available to help you get it figured out, like our free Music Royalty Collection Guide and the 8020 Music Business Crash Course.

 Having a good understanding of your income from royalties will also be helpful when the time comes for contract negotiations with a label.
 You don't want to sign an unfair deal or give over your songwriting credit.
 It might even be good to have a music lawyer on hand to help you understand the contract you're being presented.